m-y-1904/ToMeForHybridModel/ToMe/README.md

 # ToMe Modifications

 ## Overview
 This directory provides instructions for modifying the [ToMe](https://github.com/facebookresearch/ToMe) library.
-The modifications adapt Token Merging to MobileViT.

 ## How to Apply Modifications
 1. Clone the original `ToMe` repository from the [official site](https://github.com/facebookresearch/ToMe):